CharalamposTsagkalidis/jwt-auth-simplifier/README.md

 - Custom JWT filter (`OncePerRequestFilter`)
 - Spring Boot & Spring Security-based setup

-#Requiered for running the project
+#Required for running the project

 1.**Create your own application.properties file**
 Make sure to create your own application.properties file in the appropriate directory.
 This file is required for configuring application-specific settings.